Edilmo/gemini-cli/docs/memory-extension.md

 The Gemini CLI supports a powerful extensibility point that allows for the dynamic modification of prompts sent to the language model.
 This is achieved through the `PromptEnhancer` interface, which enables the creation of extensions that can inspect, modify, and enhance the conversation history and system instructions before they are processed by the model.

-This document provides an overview of the `PromptEnhancer` interface and walks through an example of a memory extension that uses a local vector database to provide the model with long-term memory.
+This document provides an overview of the `PromptEnhancer` interface and walks through two implementations of memory extensions:

+1. **Local Development Version**: Uses a local vector database (ChromaDB) and Python server
+2. **Production Version**: Uses Google Cloud Assist Core API for enterprise-grade memory capabilities

 ## The `PromptEnhancer` Interface